Clawzd/kfupm-restaurant-reservation/README.md

 # KFUPM Restaurant Reservation System

-A modern, fully responsive web application for managing restaurant orders and reservations at KFUPM (King Fahd University of Petroleum and Minerals).
-Built with React, TypeScript, and TailwindCSS.
+A modern, full-stack web application for managing restaurant orders and reservations at KFUPM (King Fahd University of Petroleum and Minerals).
+Built with React, TypeScript, TailwindCSS, Express.js, and MongoDB.

 ## 📋 Table of Contents